Mercury retrograde conjunct Sun – A new Mercury cycle starts

 A retrograde planet is conjunct the Sun is called an interior or inferior conjunction.

-If inferior conjunctions act like New Moons and are time for new beginnings, superior conjunctions are like Full Moons and mark culminations of whatever has been started at the time of the inferior conjunction.
-0° Cancer is one of the 4 most important degrees in the Zodiac – the others are 0° Aries, 0° Libra and 0° Capricorn (yes, the Cardinal signs which mark the 4 axes of the chart, AC-DC and IC-MC).
+If inferior conjunctions act like New Moons and are time for new beginnings, superior conjunctions are like Full Moons and mark a culmination of whatever has been started at the time of the inferior conjunction.

 Occurring in the middle of Mercury’s 3-weeks retrograde period, the inferior conjunction is similar to the New Moon and is a time to initiate projects and get organized.

-The duration of the cycle (approx. 4 months) is ideal to kick-start and complete medium-term projects, especially projects that involve the qualities of Mercury: writing, teaching, structuring, organizing, traveling, commerce, or communication of any kind.
+The duration of the cycle (approx. 4 months) is ideal to kick-start and complete medium-term projects.
+You want to focus on projects related to the qualities of Mercury.
+Good examples are writing, teaching, structuring, organizing, traveling, commerce.

 Mercury, the Roman God of commerce and travel was the counterpart of the Greek God Hermes, the messenger of the Gods.
 In Astrology, Mercury rules not only travel, commerce and communication, but also the processes of the mind.

-The Mercury Cycle, just like all the planetary synodic cycles, is part of a continuous spiral of growth, with the retrograde marking the point when we shift from one state of “Mercury” to the next.
+The Mercury Cycle, just like all the planetary cycles, is part of a continuous spiral of growth.
+The retrograde phase marks the point when we shift from one state of “Mercury” to the next.

 There are four Mercury “phases” in a Mercury cycle, determined by Mercury’s direction from the Sun (clockwise or counterclockwise) and whether its motion is direct or retrograde.

 The four phases of a Mercury cycle